PLeVasseur/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safety-critical-rust-coding-guidelines/README.md

 ## Building the coding guidelines

-FLS uses `Sphinx`_ to build a rendered version of the specification, and `uv`_ to install and manage Python dependencies (including Sphinx itself).
+SCR uses `Sphinx`_ to build a rendered version of the coding guidelines, and `uv`_ to install and manage Python dependencies (including Sphinx itself).
 To simplify building the rendered version, we created a script called `make.py` that takes care of invoking Sphinx with the right flags.